 The city of Douglasville was established on February 25, 1875 by the Georgia General Assembly.
 Originally known as Skint Chestnut, a large tree stripped by the Indians and used as a landmark, Douglasville derived its current name from Stephen A. Douglas, the Democrat Senator of Illinois and the Democratic Party nominee for president in 1860.

-Being just 20 miles from the Atlanta area, Douglasville is a convenient and enjoyable place to live with a small town atmosphere.
-Just more than 30,000 people call Douglasville their home.
-Approximately 2,000 homes are listed on Zillow and range in price from $30,000 to $1 million.
-Rental homes on Trulia are priced from $550 to $3,000 per month.
-Home styles vary from Colonial, Craftsman and Ranch.
+Just 20 miles from the Atlanta area, Douglasville is a convenient and enjoyable place to live with a small town atmosphere.
+More than 31,000 people call Douglasville their home.
+Developers are taking advantage of the quaint community and building new housing communities.
+Styles range from single family and homes to condos and townhouses.
+The houses in Douglasville range in price from $50,000 to $1 million and vary in design.

 In addition to gorgeous homes and sought after schools, Douglasville is known for its big city attractions.
 This town sustains seven parks and offers a wide variety of activities to all ages, ranging from day camps to special events throughout the year.